 When it comes to kitchen utensils and tools, nothing beats classic woodenware.
-From stirring spoons and cutting boards to dough bowls, wooden products add an air of rustic charm and comfort to your kitchen, and often these high-quality, handcrafted items are passed down from generation to generation.
-Wooden utensils are also ideal because the wood has natural antibacterial properties, protecting your food from bacteria, germs, and mold.
-But because these items are made from actual wood, that means that the level and type of care they require is different from most other kitchen tools.
+From stirring spoons to dough bowls to chopping boards, wooden products provide an air of rustic charm and comfort to your kitchen, and often these high-quality, handcrafted items are passed down from generation to generation.
+Wooden utensils are also ideal because the wood contains natural antibacterial properties, protecting your food from bacteria, germs, and mold.
+But since these items are made from actual wood, the level and type of care they require is different from most other kitchen tools.
 Wooden kitchenware is meant to last for an extremely long time, but it won’t if you don’t take proper care of it.
-From wooden spoons to cutting boards, here is a guide for how to properly care for your wooden kitchen utensils so they’ll stay looking good as new for a long, long time.
+From wooden spoons to wooden cutting boards, learn how to properly care for your wooden kitchen utensils so they’ll stay looking good as new for a long, long time.

-The biggest no-no in wooden kitchenware care is to never clean them in the dishwasher.
+The biggest no-no in wooden kitchenware care is cleaning them in the dishwasher.
 The heat, detergents, and forceful water will cause wooden items to warp or develop cracks or splits in no time at all.
 So always wash them by hand according to the following instructions.

 To clean your wooden utensils, simply wash them under hot water with a gentle soap.
 You can use a sponge or a nylon scrubbing pad if you want to be really sure you’ve removed all the leftover food particles.
 You’ll want to clean them almost immediately after use.

 Wipe Off Excess Moisture With a Hand Towel

 After washing, remove the excess water from your wooden utensils by patting or blotting them with a clean hand towel.
 This prevents the wood from soaking up too much moisture, which will in turn cause the wood to expand and accelerate cracking and warping.